-A small Vietnamese temple in Olympia, Washington observes Vu-lan, a ceremony that marks the end of the traditional annual “rainy season retreat” for monks.
+A small Vietnamese temple in Olympia, Washington observes Vu-lan, sometimes called the Ghost Festival, a ceremony that marks the end of the traditional annual “rainy season retreat” for monks.
 Monks from the whole spectrum of Buddhist communities in the Pacific Northwest have come for this occasion.
 The Vietnamese congregation, along with families and guests from the surrounding neighborhood, is crowded into the Buddha Hall, which was formerly the sanctuary of a church.
-At the altar is a seated image of the Buddha, with what seem to be Hood Canal and the Olympic Mountains in the background.
+At the altar is a seated image of the Buddha, with the Hood Canal and the Olympic Mountains in the background.

 On Vu-Lan, the monks dedicate the benefits and merit of their religious retreat to their parents, and especially to those who have died.
 The congregation also joins in praying for the dead and offering gifts to the monks.
 They remember the traditional story of the disciple of the Buddha who, through his extraordinary vision, saw his mother’s spirit, stranded as a “hungry ghost” in one of the realms of hell.
 He assembled a huge feast for the monks at the end of their season of retreat and he enlisted their prayers and merits to release his mother’s spirit from suffering.
 He danced for joy when his mother and seven generations of his ancestors were freed from suffering.
 The memorial altar here, as in all Vietnamese temples, is filled with the photographs of family members who have died.